A few words from our Principal.....

 Our Māori Medium/Rumaki students learn within a strong tuakana–teina culture in a Level 1 immersion environment.
 This setting supports students to learn, strengthen, and confidently use Te Reo Māori.
 While 81–100% of teacher instruction is in te reo, some English is used to ensure all students feel supported and no one is left behind.

-The Arts, sport, and kapa haka are important aspects of our school identity.
+The Arts, sport, and kapa haka are important aspects of our school culture.
 Students participate in a wide range of opportunities, including cultural and interschool sporting events.
 Haka and waiata are part of everyday life across the kura.

 Our school site has undergone extensive upgrades, including a full repaint, modernised classrooms, and heat pumps in every room.
-Our grounds are clean, spacious, and inviting—offering places to learn, play, ride bikes on our 405m track, climb trees, play bullrush, and enjoy scooters.
+Our grounds are clean, spacious, and inviting—offering places to learn, play, ride bikes on our 405m track, climb trees, play bullrush, and to enjoy riding scooters.

 Nau mai, haere mai ki tō tātou kura.
 We look forward to meeting you.